Code-Institute-Submissions/IF-Milestone-Project/README.md

 Then the full rules of blackjack for both player and dealer needed to be researched and recorded, to ensure a complete and authentic gameplay experience.

 ### Scope
-Minimum Viable Product consists of A HTML homepage, A single game's page, and the game in question: a javascript implementation of blackjack.
+Minimum Viable Product consists of A single game's page, and the game in question: a javascript implementation of blackjack.

 ### Structure